-Often, a creditor will combine the ECOA and the FCRA notices into one.
+Generally, a creditor will combine the ECOA and the FCRA notices into one.

-If a creditor charges you a higher annual percentage rate (APR) than it charges others, it has to comply with certain notice obligations.
+As of August 15, 2011, if a creditor charges you a higher annual percentage rate (APR) than it charges others, it has to comply with certain notice obligations.
 These FCRA notice requirements kick in if a creditor uses a consumer report in connection with deciding what regular APR to charge for new or existing credit, and offers you a rate less favorable than the rate it offers approximately 40% of other consumers to whom it offered a similar type of credit.
 The rule doesn’t require lenders to tell you that it offered a different type of loan to people with better credit.
 For example, if the creditor offers you a variable rate home loan, but offers fixed-rate home loans to a substantial number of its customers with better credit histories, it does not have to give you a notice telling you that.
 It only has to notify you if it offers a substantial number of customers a better rate on a variable rate loan.

 The notice requirement has many other exceptions and limitations.

-Barring one of the above exceptions or limitations, if the creditor does offer you an APR less favorable than what it offers to about 40% of other consumers it has to either tell you this (called a risk-based notice), or reveal your credit score and how it compares to others (this is called a credit score notice).
+Barring one of the above exceptions or limitations, if the creditor does offer you an APR less favorable than what it offers to about 40% of other consumers it has to tell you this and provide you with the following information:

 This is an excerpt from Nolo's Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard.